Coffee in Bali. Where can I buy good coffee in Bali?

 The food is delicious, and the prices are affordable.
 It's worth coming here for breakfast or lunch.
 The menu is frequently updated, so you're unlikely to get bored with the food here.

 "Hungry Bird" opened in 2013.
 Initially, the local café owner Edo opened a small coffee shop.
-"Hungry Bird" quickly became a favorite spot for coffee-loving surfers in Changgu.
+"Hungry Bird" quickly became a favorite spot for coffee-loving surfers in Canggu.
 When the place gained popularity among the expat community, Edo expanded the establishment.

 The signature coffee of the café is the "Espresso Brava," made from a blend of Brazilian, Sumatran, and Colombian coffee.